Hexiaoye-Top/CloudMusic-LevelUp/README.md

                  phone password

 positional arguments:
-  phone                 Your Phone Number. password              The MD5 value of the password.
+  phone                 List of Phone Number. password              List of MD5 value of the password.

 optional arguments:
   -h, --help            show this help message and exit